 Who is barred from entering the United States under the travel ban?

-Unless there is an exemption or an individual is eligible for a waiver, the travel ban restrictions apply to individuals in the designated countries who are:
+Unless there is an exemption or an individual is eligible for a waiver, the travel ban restrictions apply to individuals in the designated countries who were:

 - Outside the United States on the effective date (Oct.
 18);

 - Did not have a valid visa on the effective date (Oct.
 18);

 - Did not qualify for a reinstated visa or other travel document that was revoked under the March 6 executive order.

 Who is exempt from travel ban?

 - Individuals who are lawful permanent residents of the United States.

 - Individuals admitted to or paroled into the U.S. on or after the effective date (Oct.
 18) of the travel ban.